This article may contain affiliate links. For full information, please see our disclaimer page

 Ardastra Gardens, Zoo, and Conservation Center

 Set in 4 acres of tropical gardens the Ardastra Gardens Zoo is best known as the home of the marching flamingos.
 The flamingos entertain visitors by marching in formation to commands.
 This zoo specializes in the conservation of Caribbean species, including the endangered Bahama Parrot and several species of iguanas.
+The Gardens and zoo are about a mile and a half from the cruise terminal so it is certainly walkable (30mins) but please bear in mind that fierce tropical sun and wear a hat and bring some water.

 Also known as Salt Cay, Blue Lagoon Island is a private island about five kilometres from Nassau and is reachable by a short boat ride.
 Offering a range of watersports as well as close-up encounters with dolphins and sea lions.
 This is one of the most popular side trips from Nassau.
 Day-trippers can also tour the island on Segways, relax in hammocks along the palm-lined beach, and snorkel and swim in the lagoon.
 Children will love the water park packed with inflatable toys.

-Nassau Cruise Port - Beach Day
+Beaches Close to Nassau Cruise Port

 The most accessible of Nassau’s beaches is around a 20-minute walk from the cruise terminal (although the smaller Western Esplanade beach is even closer) and is very popular with cruise visitors and locals alike.
 There are beach shack bars, volleyball nets and juice/soft drink vendors aplenty.
 The beach is very spacious with plenty of shade under the palms trees.
 The swimming is good with a very gradual drop off making entering the water very easy.
 The cruise ship pier is visible from the beach.